-Zinc oxide or more commonly known in the art world as zinc white is one of the three white pigments -- lead, titanium and zinc -- used extensively for artistic and decorative paints.
-Although known since ancient times, zinc white apparently was not seriously considered an artists' pigment until after the 1850s.
-The widest application of the pure pigment has been in watercolors, sold under the name Chinese white, but is found often in mixtures with other pigments in oil and acrylic paints.
+Zinc oxide, more commonly known in the art world as zinc white, is one of the three white pigments—lead, titanium, and zinc—used extensively for artistic and decorative paints.
+Although known since ancient times, zinc white was not seriously considered an artist's pigment until after the 1850s.
+The most comprehensive application of the pure pigment has been in watercolors, sold under the name Chinese white, but it is often found in mixtures with other pigments in oil and acrylic paints.

 Zinc oxide is widely available today, manufactured by numerous companies.
 The manufacturing process of zinc oxide is designated in commerce as the "indirect" or "French process" zinc oxide made from the metal and the "direct" or "American process," which is zinc oxide made from the ore and, hence, traditionally somewhat less pure.
 The terms nodular and acicular are used to describe the particle shapes.